Today’s Text: Micah 4:8

-The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of the prophecy of Micah that not only confirmed Messiah’s connection to the Davidic Covenant, but also pinpointed the location of Messiah’s birth in the environs of Bethlehem.
+The temple shepherds who first heard the announcement of the Savior’s birth would have been aware of Micah’s prophecy.
+Not only confirmation of Messiah’s connection to the Davidic Covenant, the prophet Micah also names the location of Messiah’s birth in the environs of Bethlehem.

-“Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about.”
+“Let’s go to Bethlehem and see this thing that has happened, which the Lord has told us about” (Lk.
+2:15).

 How did they know where to go?

-In the broader context of this particular prophecy, is one less familiar that pinpoints the location of the birthplace of Messiah.
-Micah states,
+In the broader context of this particular prophecy, one less familiar pinpoints the precise location of the birthplace of Messiah.
+Micah predicted,

 “And you, O tower of the flock,

 The stronghold of the daughter of Zion,

 The kingdom of the daughter of Jerusalem” (Mic.
 4:8).